iits-consulting/terraform-opentelekomcloud-project-factory/modules/obs_restricted/README.md

 ## Restricted OBS Bucket

-This modules creates an OBS Bucket with KMS SSE default encryption and user with access to it.
+This modules creates an OBS Bucket with KMS SSE default encryption and user that able to access to it.

 > **Note**
 > Please remember that OBS and KMS work only on top level projects (eu-de or eu-nl) !!!